 CFRM 501 or equivalent.
 A general understanding of economics and a good background in core finance and portfolio optimization, e.g., CFRM 503 is preferred.

-This introductory risk management course covers the methodologies used to manage financial risk.
+This course covers the methodologies used to manage financial risk.
 Emphasis is given to fixed income and foreign exchange derivatives.
 Topics include:

 - Overview of fixed income products and players in the market